Albany Medical Center

 Grant ID: 13-01902

-In 2014, the U.S. Preventive Services Task Force (USPSTF)—an authority on prevention and evidence-based medicine—released recommendations that primary care providers apply fluoride varnish to the teeth of all infants and children up to the age of five.
-The American Academy of Pediatrics then endorsed the USPSTF directives, releasing guidelines for all pediatricians to perform not only fluoride varnishing but also oral hygiene and dietary counseling as preventive primary care services.
+During the grant project, however, unexpected national policy changes occurred that Albany Medical Center recognized as an opportunity to move beyond WIC sites and have an even greater impact on children’s oral health in New York State.
+First, the U.S. Preventive Services Task Force—an authority on prevention and evidence-based medicine—released recommendations that primary care providers apply fluoride varnish to the teeth of all infants and children up to the age of five.
+The American Academy of Pediatrics then endorsed these recommendations, releasing guidelines for all pediatricians to perform not only fluoride varnishing but also oral hygiene and dietary counseling as preventive primary care services.
+As a result, pediatricians across all payers—not just those accepting Medicaid—can provide the varnish and other preventive services to their patients and be reimbursed.

-In the wake of this policy shift, NYSHealth and University of Albany saw an opportunity to go beyond WIC sites and reach ever-greater numbers of children.
-Consequently, Albany Medical Center expanded the original scope of its grant to make a statewide push for a wider standard of care for children’s oral health and provide professional training to pediatric primary care providers in adopting the new recommendations.
+Consequently, Albany Medical Center worked with NYSHealth to expand the original scope of its grant to make a statewide push for a wider standard of care for children’s oral health and provide professional training to pediatric primary care providers in adopting the new recommendations.
 Specifically, Albany Medical Center targeted practices that serve the highest-risk children (although not exclusively); served as an expert and mentor for local health department staff trainings; provided pediatric primary care sites with an implementation toolkit; aligned activities with similar work done by various stakeholders; and conducted outreach to major insurers regarding the impact of the new policy on claims processing.

 Outcomes and Lessons Learned:

 - Trained more than 500 pediatric primary care providers and more than 160 direct child care providers on integrating the new standards for children’s oral health care and counseling.
-Many attendees were representatives of a larger pediatric practices and residency training sites, administrators, and others in positions of influence over practice behavior.
+Many were representatives of larger pediatric practices and residency training sites, administrators, and others in positions of influence over practice behavior;

 - Trained local health department representatives from 24 counties on how to properly integrate the new care standards into their sites.
-Eight counties took this on as an active project in 2016: Clinton, Cortland, Chautauqua, Yates, Albany, Orange, Montgomery, and Lewis.
-The local health departments are eligible for reimbursement for the academic detailing work through State public health funds.
+Eight counties—Clinton, Cortland, Chautauqua, Yates, Albany, Orange, Montgomery, and Lewis—took this on as an active project in 2016.
+The local health departments are eligible for reimbursement for the academic detailing work through State public health funds; and

-- Conducted outreach to major insurer carriers in the public and private sector regarding the 2014 fluoride varnish recommendations.
+- Conducted outreach to major insurers in the public and private sector regarding the updated fluoride varnish recommendations.
 All major insurance carriers in New York State are now reimbursing for fluoride varnish in medical homes for children at rates comparable to that of State Medicaid.

 Co-Funding and Additional Funds Leveraged: N/A